Standard 10 - Complaints and appeals

 - Appeals to the University Appeals Committee Procedure

 - Student Complaints Policy

 - Student Complaints Procedure

 - Printable PDF Version

-Means general procedural fairness in the handling of a Grievance that involves all the following elements:
+Means general procedural fairness in the handling of a complaint and includes:

-At all stages of the Student Grievance Procedure, the University is committed to:
+At all stages of the Student Complaints Procedure, the University is committed to:

 - transparency and consistency;

 - the timely resolution of complaints (including keeping the student informed on progress);